ethanjli/dotfiles/README.md

   Alpine Linux - in such environments, Neovim needs to be provided by the host.
 The shell configurations will default to using the host-provided neovim if it exists; otherwise, the aqua-provided Neovim will be used as a fallback.
+- If you want to use LSP servers and other tools managed by mason.nvim, you will need to have tools such as `go`, `node` & `npm`, and `python` and `pip` installed (e.g. using Homebrew).
+Note: I have not yet figured out how to manage Homebrew from my dotfiles.
 - If you want to preview SVG images in LF, you will need ImageMagick, which is not provided by aqua.
 - If you want to preview videos in LF, you will need FFMPEG, which is not provided by aqua.
-- If you want to use zsh, you will need to have it already installed I will eventually investigate the [statically-linked zsh build](https://github.com/romkatv/zsh-bin) to determine whether it might make sense to provide zsh via aqua or chezmoi.
+- If you want to use zsh, you will need to have it already installed.
+  I will eventually investigate the [statically-linked zsh build](https://github.com/romkatv/zsh-bin) to determine whether it might make sense to provide zsh via aqua or chezmoi.